permissions-dispatcher/PermissionsDispatcher/README.md

 ![image](https://raw.githubusercontent.com/hotchemi/PermissionsDispatcher/master/art/logo.png)

 PermissionsDispatcher provides a simple annotation-based API to handle runtime permissions in Android Marshmallow.

 [Runtime permissions](https://developer.android.com/preview/features/runtime-permissions.html) are great for users, but can be tedious to implement correctly for developers, requiring a lot of boilerplate code.

 This library lifts the burden that comes with writing a bunch of check statements whether a permission has been granted or not from you, in order to keep your code clean and safe.

-The library is 100% reflection-free.
+**The library is 100% reflection-free.**

 ## Download

-This library is only compatible with Gradle-based builds.

 To add it to your project, include the following in your **project** `build.gradle` file: